Swift (programming language): Development and other implementations

-Since the language is open-source, there are prospects of it being ported to the web.
-Some web frameworks have already been developed, such as IBM's Kitura, Perfect and Vapor.
+Because Swift can run on Linux, it is sometimes also used as a server-side language.
+Some web frameworks have been developed, such as IBM's Kitura (now discontinued), Perfect, Vapor, and Hummingbird.

 An official "Server APIs" work group has also been started by Apple, with members of the Swift developer community playing a central role.

-A second free implementation of Swift that targets Cocoa, Microsoft's Common Language Infrastructure (.NET), and the Java and Android platform exists as part of the Elements Compiler from RemObjects Software.
+A second free implementation of Swift that targets Cocoa, Microsoft's Common Language Infrastructure (.NET Framework, now .NET), and the Java and Android platform exists as part of the Elements Compiler from RemObjects Software.

-By combining toolchains from LLVM and Macintosh Programmer's Workshop, it is possible to run a very small subset of the language on Mac OS 9.
+Subsets of Swift have been ported to additional platforms, such as Arduino and Mac OS 9.